streamr-dev/network/README.md

     happy: true
 }

-// Produce using the Stream id only client.produceToStream('my-stream-id', msg)
+// Publish using the Stream id only client.publish('my-stream-id', msg)

-// Or alternatively, via the Stream object (from e.g. getOrCreateStream) stream.produce(msg)
+// Or alternatively, via the Stream object (from e.g. getOrCreateStream) stream.publish(msg)
 ```

 ### Client options